-If any jetty samples are found to be unsatisfactory, we will provide advice on cleansing and disinfection of pipework, including regular flushing.
-Additional sampling is carried out until a satisfactory result is obtained.
-The particular jetty supply cannot supply to ships as potable water until a satisfactory result is obtained.
+Should any jetty samples be found to be unsatisfactory, we will provide advice on cleansing and disinfection of pipework, including regular flushing.
+Additional sampling would be carried out until a satisfactory result is obtained.
+The particular jetty supply cannot be used to supply potable water to ships until a satisfactory result is obtained.